-Total staff and key management compensation of \$38.2 million and \$28.6 million for 2023 and 2022, respectively, are presented in the nonconsolidated statements of operations within operating costs.
+Total staff and key management compensation of a \$2.2 million net recovery and \$38.2 million expense for 2024 and 2023, respectively, are presented in the nonconsolidated statements of operations within operating costs.
+As disclosed in Note 1, during 2024 the employees of the Company were moved to Conopco to ensure appropriate corporate governance for the holding company.
+There was one employee during 2024 with compensation expense of \$343 thousand.

 All compensation, with the exception of share-based payments, is rebilled to affiliates.
 The above amounts represent gross costs incurred including amounts paid related to UNUS Group entities that the Company is reimbursed for.
-Refer to note 8 for a summary of amounts comprising the operating costs, net of rebilling to affiliates, for the years ended December 31, 2023 and 2022.
+Refer to note 8 for a summary of amounts comprising the operating costs, net of rebilling to affiliates, for the years ended December 31, 2024 and 2023.